 Professional misconduct is misconduct or dishonest or illegal activity that has actually occurred, or is suspected to have taken place within the Diocese.
 Examples include, but are not limited to, the following.

-Professional misconduct that involves children or vulnerable adults will be referred to the Office of Safeguarding for investigation, unless the alleged abuser is a member of the Office of Safeguarding.
+Professional misconduct that involves children or vulnerable persons will be referred to the Office of Safeguarding for investigation, unless the alleged abuser is a member of the Office of Safeguarding.

 Professional misconduct that involves criminality will be referred to law enforcement.